astrada/gapi-ocaml/README.md

 This project provides 2 libraries:

-* gapi: Google APIs client library
+* `gapi`: Google APIs client library
-* gdata: Google Data Protocol client library
+* `gdata`: Google Data Protocol client library

 and 1 executable:

-* serviceGenerator: Tool used to generate strongly typed client libraries for Discovery-based services
+* `serviceGenerator`: Tool used to generate strongly typed client libraries for Discovery-based services

-To build and install the libraries and the executable, run
+To build the libraries and the executable, run

     $ ocaml setup.ml -configure
     $ ocaml setup.ml -build

+To install the libraries and the executable, run (as root, if your user doesn't have enough privileges)

     $ ocaml setup.ml -install

 To run the tests, execute